sncheca/gyro/source/resonance_audio/README.md

-Note that the `third_party/` directory was originally inside the top level `resonance_audio/` directory, but not this lower level one.
-I may move it again... but just to keep track.
+This is a modified version of the [`resonance_audio`](https://github.com/resonance-audio/resonance-audio/tree/master/resonance_audio) directory within [`resonance-audio-master`](https://github.com/resonance-audio/resonance-audio).
+I've changed the file extensions in the `ambisonics/` directory from `*.cc` to `*.cpp`.

-I may also move this when I incorporate more HRTF options.
+Note that the `third_party/` directory was originally inside the top level `resonance-audio-master/` directory, but not this lower level one.